 • They are unauthorised, and may be (if appropriate) or are being disputed.

-• The organisation has a licence agreement with us.
+• The organisation has a licence agreement with us and has agreed to phase out their trademark registrations.

 • They are an NPO who follow the community NPO guidelines, such as PostgreSQL Europe, who are working with PGCA to adopt pre-existing marks into the community framework.